-was issued in 1967.
-This Rule Book is used by C.I.E. drivers

-(other than ex G.N.R. drivers) throughout the Dublin suburban system.
+Mr. Patterson then said that the present C.I.E.
+Rule Book This Rule Book is used by C.I.E. drivers was issued in 1967. (other than ex G.N.R. drivers) throughout the Dublin suburban system.
 The C.I.E. ex G.N.R. drivers use the 1949 G.N.R.
 Rule Book on the former G.N.R. parts of the Dublin suburban system and the C.I.E.
 Rule Book elsewhere.
 C.I.E.
-Signalling Regulations applied

-south of Connolly Station and G.N.R.
-Signalling Regulations

-applied north of Connolly Station.
-His objective was to have

-one uniform set of Signalling Regulations and one uniform Appendix to the Working Timetable which might be in the form of an and Appendices to the Working Timetable.
+Signalling Regulations applied south of Connolly Station and G.N.R.
+Signalling Regulations His objective was to have applied north of Connolly Station. one uniform set of Signalling Regulations and one uniform Appendix to the Working Timetable which might be in the form of an As in the case of Rule Books the C.I.E. ex Operations Manual.
+G.N.R. drivers used both the G.N.R. and C.I.E.
+Signalling Regulations and Appendices to the Working Timetable.

-Operations Manual.
-As in the case of Rule Books the C.I.E. ex mentioned that the common nature of the C.I.E. and G.N.R.
+Mr. Patterson mentioned that the common nature of the C.I.E. and G.N.R.
 Rules and Regulations should not be overlooked.